hopeztoulon/Lab4/readme.txt

 "Write a method that will sort an array."

-What size?
+What size? integer objects
-Size of the array?
+Size of the array? any
-How does it want to be sorted?
+How does it want to be sorted? descending
-Will it always be full?
+Will it always be full? yes
-Specific algorithms is required is there an efficiency constraint?
+Specific algorithms is required? - is there an efficiency constraint?
+No
 What should the output look like?
+No
+Return what?
+Return new array in sorted order

+If method passes a null array then return an illegal arugment